 translated into English as Seven Sixes are Forty-Three

 , was quickly recognized as one of the most significant novels ever written in Marathi.
 His subsequent novels include Ravan and Eddie

 , which won the Indian Academy of Letters (Sahitya Akademi) Award for best novel and which Gore Vidal called “a fascinating book, a sort of fantastic marriage between the Thomas Mann of Royal Highness

 and the Lady Murasaki.”
 His most recent works were God’s Little Soldier

 and The Extras

 , a sequel to Ravan and Eddie

 .
 His books have been translated into many languages.
-Apart from his work as a novelist, Nagarkar has written plays and screenplays, and is a literary and social critic.
-He has been awarded many prestigious international fellowships, the most recent of which was a Fulbright appointment at Ithaca College, New York.
-He currently lives in Mumbai.
+Apart from his work as a novelist, Nagarkar has written plays and screenplays, and was a literary and social critic.